Skip to main content

 When will students know their spring housing assignment?

-Information provided in your housing forms for DC Start will be used by Cornell Housing colleagues to make room assignments for spring.
-Students will receive their spring housing assignments in early-to-mid January.
-The Spring 2026 semester in Ithaca will begin on Tuesday, January 20th.
+Information provided in housing forms for DC Start will be used by Cornell Housing colleagues to make room assignments for the spring semester in Ithaca.
+Students will receive their spring housing assignments in early-to-mid January, at the latest.

 Will there be an Ithaca orientation in January?

-Yes, the Brooks School will plan and facilitate an orientation to Ithaca and connections to the Brooks School, including with fellow first-year students, in January.
+Yes, the Brooks School will plan and facilitate an orientation to Ithaca in January.

 What are the food and meal options?